MicrosoftDocs/powerapps-docs/powerapps-docs/sample-apps/emergency-response/deploy-configure.md

 5. In the **Import Solution** dialog box, select the solution file mentioned in step 1, and then follow the steps in the wizard to import the solution.

-6. After the solution is imported successfully, select **Close** in the import dialog box, and then select **Public all customizations**.
+6. After the solution is imported successfully, select **Close** in the import dialog box, and then select **Publish all customizations**.
 This might take a while to complete.

 Now, you will see new apps under **Apps**: